c4ssio/airflow_dfv/plugins/scripts/sec_scraper/snowflake/README.md

-# Snowflake Schema Deployment
+# Snowflake Migration Deployment

-This directory contains scripts to deploy SEC scraper schemas to Snowflake.
+This directory contains scripts to deploy SEC scraper migrations to Snowflake.
+The migration system tracks which migrations have been executed to prevent re-running them.

 ## Prerequisites